-- Overall, this is a least biased Pro-Science journal that is very-high in factual reporting due to excellent peer reviewed sourcing and a clean fact check record.
+- Overall, this is a least biased Pro-Science journal with very high factual reporting due to excellent peer-reviewed sourcing and a clean fact-check record.

 Factual Reporting: VERY HIGH

 Health Affairs is a peer-reviewed healthcare journal established by John K. Iglehart; since 2014, the editor-in-chief is Alan Weil.
 It was described by The Washington Post as “the bible of health policy.”
 According to their about page, “Health Affairs is the leading journal of health policy thought and research.
 The peer-reviewed journal was founded in 1981 under the aegis of Project HOPE, a nonprofit international health education organization.

 Health Affairs is published by Project Hope, an international non-profit organization with a history of more than 60 years.
 Their primary focus is on global health and humanitarian relief.
 Further, “Project HOPE responds to disasters and health crises and stays on in communities long after disaster strikes to help find solutions to epidemics and other neglected health needs.”
 Revenue is primarily derived through subscription fees.